HOA Parking: 5 Tips for Managing Your Arizona Policy

 HOA Parking Tip #4: Communicate consistently with homeowners about parking policies.

 As with all association policies, the key is to communicate proactively.
-If parking is a challenge in your association, remember that sharing it openly and honestly will go a long way with residents.
-Partner with your community manager and management company to ensure that you are regularly sharing policies and changes.
-And remember, the best communications combine good news and announcements with rules and “less pleasant” news.
+Dealing with parking issues in your association can be difficult, but by openly and honestly discussing the matter, you can make significant progress with your residents.
+Collaborate with your community manager and management company to consistently communicate parking policies and any updates.
+It's important to strike a balance between sharing positive news and announcements, as well as addressing and enforcing rules and potentially less enjoyable news.
+Don't underestimate the power of effective communication in resolving parking challenges within your association.
 To learn more best practices on how to appropriately communicate new policies, read HOA Policy: Why Consistent Communication Is Key.

 HOA Parking Tip #5: Always partner with your management company and attorney when managing parking policies.